BCDevOps/developer-experience/docs/kcMigration/kc-admin.md

   - action: instead of creating new IDP, try updating the existing IDP everything from R0 to R1 (and optionally the clientID)
   - result: works!
 The same GUID returned for the user

+  - action: update all R0 to R1 in the KC instance
+  - result:

+  - action: test customized authentication flows and themes
+  - result:

+  - action: remove R0 route
+  - result:

 [ ] test multi-domain setup in two instances: